LEANNA MAE .ORG

 • You may want to buy shirts that say “doula” on it.

-• You can have polo shirts with your logo or title custom made to wear to births and appointments.
+• You can have shirts with your logo or title custom made to wear to births and appointments.

 To start your business will be $200 at minimum.
 It can easily be over $1,000.
 If you want to go all out with professional photos and all the teaching tools and purchase paperwork and/or curriculum, you may spend $2,000.
 That said, most doulas take time to build slowly.